aragon/hack/docs/getting-started.md

 Make sure you have at least Node.js `v8.0.0`.

-To see what version of node you have installed, run
+To see what version of node you have installed, from the command line run:

 ```sh
 node -v
 ```
-from the command line.

-To download the latest version, [see here] (https://nodejs.org/en/download/).
+To download the latest version, [see here](https://nodejs.org/en/download/).

 ### Signing and web3 provider